 Motivation and a realistic approach to medicine as a career

-Why do you think you'll be a good doctor?
+- Why do you think you will be a good doctor?

-What has that taught you about a career in medicine?
+- What have your experiences taught you about a career in medicine?

 Ability to deal with stressful situations and multitask

-How do you prioritise when you have a lot on?
+- How do you prioritise when you have a lot going on?